paketo-community/rust/README.md

 ### A Builder

 In this repo is a sample `builder.toml` that you can use to create your own builder.
-To create the builder, just run `pack create-builder <your-name>/rust-builder --builder-config builder.toml`.
-For example, `pack create-builder paketocommunity/rust-builder --builder-config builder.toml`.
+To create the builder, just run `pack builder create <your-name>/rust-builder --config builder.toml`.
+For example, `pack builder create paketocommunity/rust-builder --config builder.toml`.

 You can then build an app with it using `pack build <image-name> --builder <your-name>/rust-builder`.

-This is the same builder that's published [to Docker Hub](https://hub.docker.com/repository/docker/paketocommunity/rust-builder).
-You can build against that with `pack build <image-name> --builder paketocommunity/rust-builder`.
+~This is the same builder that's published [to Docker Hub](https://hub.docker.com/repository/docker/paketocommunity/rust-builder).
+You can build against that with `pack build <image-name> --builder paketocommunity/rust-builder`.~ Sorry, this is not happening at the moment.
+We hope to have it back once the process has been automated.
+In the meantime, you'll need to use the instructions above to create your own builder image.

 ### A Meta Buildpack